CSRD Fellows Research- Click here for Spring 2019 research

 1) Civil Rights and Public Policy — from voting rights to Black Lives Matter

 This research area focuses on the historic and contemporary debates over civil rights and public policy, ranging from the Voting Rights Act and Civil Rights Act to immigration reform, affirmative action, and stop and frisk controversies.
 This research area will include a digital media project critically mapping the local and national voices who participated in the Civil Rights Movement then and now.
+Our Civil Rights in Burnt Orange project covers this area with interviews from the first African American undergraduate students at UT and with today’s Longhorns.

 2) Race, Democracy, and Mass Incarceration Project